 Bike Racing is Girl-Friendly: YES there are a bunch of girls racing in the League!
-In fact, girl participation is the fastest growing demographic but we want more.
-We hope to have significant girls' participation and your coaches will work hard to make this happen.
+In fact, girl participation is our fastest growing demographic.
+We aim to have significant girls' participation and your coaches work hard to make this happen.